Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Methods

 \subsection{Stochastic formulation of the determinant}

-In the rest of this section, we will use the notation $\phi$ (no arrow) to denote the bosonic field, to emphasize its interpretation alternatively (dependent on context) as either a vector of length $3 N_\tau L^2$ or an array of size $3 \times N_\tau \times L \times L$, depending on context, as opposed to its equivalent representation as 3-component field $\vec{\phi} = \vec{\phi}(\tau,x,y)$. \\ In the usual BSS algorithm \cite{PhysRevD.24.2278}, the determinant in Eq. (\ref{eq:Z with determinant Nf general}) is rewritten as
+In the rest of this section, we will use the notation $\phi$ (not bold) to denote the bosonic field, to emphasize its interpretation alternatively (dependent on context) as either a vector of length $3 N_\tau L^2$ or an array of size $3 \times N_\tau \times L \times L$, depending on context, as opposed to its equivalent representation as 3-component field $\boldsymbol{\phi} = \boldsymbol{\phi}(\tau,x,y)$. \\ In the usual BSS algorithm \cite{PhysRevD.24.2278}, the determinant in Eq. (\ref{eq:Z with determinant Nf general}) is rewritten as

 where $\mathbf{1}$ and the $B_{l}(\phi)$ are square matrices of size $2 \cdot 2 \cdot L \cdot L = 4L^2$.
 This reduces the cost of exact computation of the determinant from the naive scaling of $\mathcal{O}((4 N_\tau L^2)^3)$ to the improved scaling of $\mathcal{O}(N_\tau (4 L^2)^3)$ for every configuration $\phi$.
-Although this is better than the direct computation of the larger determinant, the scaling with with respect to $L$ is nonetheless quite severe. \\ As an alternative to the exact computation of the determinant, we use the pseudofermion method \cite{GattLang, Fucito:1980fh} to evaluate it stochastically.
+Although this is better than the direct computation of the larger determinant, the scaling with respect to $L$ is nonetheless quite severe. \\ As an alternative to the exact computation of the determinant, we use the pseudofermion method \cite{GattLang, Fucito:1980fh} to evaluate it stochastically.
 This method is based on the expression

 where $\varphi$ is an auxiliary complex bosonic field (called a `pseudofermion') and $A$ is any {Hermitian positive definite} matrix. \\ Although the anti-unitary symmetry of Ref. \cite{Berg21122012} guarantees that $\det(D(\phi))$ is always non-negative, $D(\phi)$ itself is not necessarily positive definite.
 However, we can write